 This is an A to B swim, starting at Longmarsh Totnes and finishing at Dittisham Ham.
 It draws many supporters as well as swimmers, and we cater for them with food and entertainment.
 We offer coaches to spectators (with paid prebooking) as well as swimmers (free, prebooking not required) to enable car free weekends.
 To assist planning, here are approximate timings.
 These may be subject to change – please check back before event day and read event emails.

 If you are bringing a car your choices are to park at Totnes, the event start, and then take a coach back to the start after your swim.
 Or to park at Cott Farm in Dittisham, the event finish, and take a coach up to the start before your swim.
 Please note Devon roads are windy and slow, and the carpark at Cott Farm, Dittisham is a steep 800m walk from the event finish on the Ham.
-Coaches drop closer to the Ham, which may make them a preferable choice in some cases.
+Coaches drop closer to the finish in Dittisham, which may make parking in Totnes a preferable choice if you (or your supporters) don’t fancy the steep 800m walk.
 There is very limited disabled parking at the Ham (please contact the event manager) but it is not possible for event traffic other than these ticket holders to enter the village for drop offs.

-Swimmers are free to raise money for any charity (or none), and this year we have three charity partners.
-These charities all have guaranteed places available to take part in the swim with a minimum fundraising commitment.
+Swimmers are free to raise money for any charity (or none), and this year we are delighted to partner with Level Water as our primary event partner charity.

-Level Water is a young and fast growing charity who’s fortunes were changed overnight by involvement in the Dart10k 2016.
+Level Water is a young and fast growing charity who’s fortunes were changed overnight by involvement in the Dart10k.
 The charity provides one-to-one swimming lessons for disabled children across the country.
 “We teach them the basics then help them to join mainstream lessons and competitive clubs.

-Level Water have a a number of guaranteed entries available with a fundraising commitment.
-Please contact firstname.lastname@example.org for info.
+Level Water have a number of guaranteed entries available with a fundraising commitment available for registration now.
+Please contact email@example.com for info.

 A direct beneficiary of the Dart10k is the Outdoor Swimming Society, who raises funds through the event for it’s public-facing work in outdoor swimming throughout the year.
 The Outdoor Swimming Society is run as a social enterprise or not for profit.
 Just by entering you are supporting us.
 If you want to get sponsored to swim for us you can ask people donate to you via paypal, or just collect donations and send a cheque.
 Please contact the event manager for details firstname.lastname@example.org.